 Shallow irregular firebreak ditches at Ide (MDV72100) probably surrounded firebaskets and ‘crib’ or oil fires over steel troughs, to simulate the light effects that would be expected in bombed cities.
 Numerous smaller ring-shaped possible earthworks in the same field may be rare examples of light positions for different types of light display to simulate movements such as doors opening (Roger Thomas, pers. comm.).
 Slight remains were still visible in 1945.

 One major target with its own decoy site (MDV72067, MDV72068) was RAF Exeter (MDV48842).
-Requisitioned at the outbreak of the war, the airfield played an important role including the Battle of Britain, experimental research, bombing raids and convoy patrols involving Polish-manned squadrons, and in 1944 became a USAAF station for a time as preparations for D-Day progressed and subsequently casualties were evacuated.
+Requisitioned at the outbreak of the war, the airfield played an important role including the Battle of Britain, experimental research, bombing raids and convoy patrols involving Polish-manned squadrons such as the renowned ‘Lwow Eagle Owls‘.
+In 1944 it became a USAAF station for a time as preparations for D-Day progressed and subsequently casualties were evacuated.

 Photographs taken in 1942 show camouflaging of black lines painted over the airfield to imitate field boundaries, with patches along the runway edges designed to break up the straight lines.

 The newly extended runway visible at this time testifies to the changing airfield design; by the end of the war the photographs show the standard looped pattern of dispersal which was widely implemented across the country during the conflict and allowed for much more rapid and efficient deployment of aircraft.